AnnMey/How-to-organise-a-funeral-in-Poland/index.md

 - all the things you choose at the funeral home

-# How to arrange a funeral in Poland
+# How to organise a funeral in Poland

   ## Introduction